gmickel/CodeWhisper/README.md

 # CodeWhisper will prompt you to select a model from the list of available models
 codewhisper task

-# To disable the new diff-based code modifications, you can use the following command:
+# To enable the new diff-based code modifications, you can use the following command:
-# This will use full-file code modifications
+# This will use diff-based code modifications.
+Please note that this is still experimental and may not work with all models.
+It is currently only recommended with Claude 3.5 Sonnet.
-codewhisper task --no-diff
+codewhisper task --diff

 # You can also specify a model directly
 # Claude-3.5 Sonnet